bbbutterwell/books/wkuf_ch00.md

 Shops closed (possibly "for good", again), people hammered extra boards across their shuttered windows (the town's old Window Boarder was always doing well, in spite of occasional spells of relative calm), and visitors to town were ominously told, once more, they had *best leave, before it was too late*.
 That's the kind of place Foggy Hollows was.
 The name too, really, should have been a clear clue.

 To *those* Folk, at least, news had only ever arrived as one sort alone: the very worst sort.
-Harbingers, therefore, were welcomed with that same sentiment - for who would ever want a bearer of news showing up, anyway, when news was known to never be good?
+Harbingers, therefore, were welcomed with that same enthusiasm - for who would ever want a bearer of news showing up, anyway, when news was known to never be good?

 There were signs at all the approaches to town, in fact, which read: **No more news required - Harbingers need not approach.** None in the town had ever thought for a moment that news might be anything other than wholly unwelcome.
 I think you get the idea.